datacommonsorg/docsite/api/index.md

 ---
 layout: default
 title: API
-nav_order: 5
+nav_order: 3
 has_children: true
 ---
 # Overview

-The [Data Commons Graph](https://datacommons.org) aggregates data from many different [data sources](https://datacommons.org/datasets) into a single knowledge graph.
+The [Data Commons Graph](https://datacommons.org) aggregates data from many different [data sources](https://datacommons.org/datasets) into a single database.
 Data Commons is based on the data model used by [schema.org](https://schema.org), for more information see [our guide to the data model](/data_model.html).

-The **Data Commons API** is a set of APIs that allow developers to programmatically access the data in the Data Commons graph.
-This access is provided through a set of REST APIs, with additional wrappers in Python and R.
+The **Data Commons API** is a set of APIs that allow developers to programmatically access the data in Data Commons.
+Data Commons provides APIs in each of the different views (graph, timeline, etc.) for use in different contexts.
+More specifically, we provide
+1. **REST** APIs that can be used by javascript based applications
+1. **Pandas** APIs for use in Python notebooks
+1. **Google Sheets** APIs for use in Google Sheets
+1. **Python** APIs
+1. **SQL** (Coming soon)

-Our APIs can be roughly grouped into the following:
+The APIs can be roughly grouped into the following:

 -   **Local Node Exploration**: Given a node (or set of nodes), explore the graph around those node(s).